Home > Health Encyclopedia

 A low-sodium diet may be helpful.
 You may need to limit your activity if symptoms develop.

-Once the diagnosis is made, you should visit your health care provider regularly to track your symptoms and heart function.
+Once the diagnosis is made, you should visit your provider regularly to track your symptoms and heart function.

 You may need surgery to repair or replace the valve if:

 The outcome varies.
 Most of the time the condition is mild, so no therapy or restriction is needed.
-Symptoms can usually be controlled with medicine.
+Symptoms can most often be controlled with medicine.

 Problems that may develop include: